jer-k/jekyll-now/_drafts/2019-08-16-github-webhook-authentication-with-elixir-plug.md

 end
 ```

-However, this is a very basic usecase that will work if we only have one a single key to handle, but what if we were building an application that handled requests from many repositories?
-That is what the project I'm working on will do so I need to be able to find the secrets in the database.
-While I'm not going to cover that implemenation here, what it means is that I need to have the parsed request body available at the time `get_secret` is called; likely I would have a `get_secret/1` which took in the repository url to be able to find its secret.
-For now lets continue on, but we'll see why needing access to the parsed and raw response bodies matter.
+However, this is a very basic use case that will work if we only have one a single key to handle, but what if we were building an application that handled requests from many repositories?
+That is what the project I'm working on will do so I need to be able to find the secrets based on the repository sending the event.
+While I'm not going to cover that implementation here, what it means is that I need to have the parsed request body available at the time `get_secret` is called; I would probably have a `get_secret/1` which took in the repository url.
+For now let's continue on, but we'll see why needing access to the parsed and raw response bodies matter.

 Now that we have both the digest and the secret in hand, we need to rebuild the digest from the request to see if we have a match.
-If you recall the description of the `X-Hub-Signature` starts off with `The HMAC hex digest of the response body` so what we need is access not to the parsed response body, but to the raw response body.
+Looking back at the description of the `X-Hub-Signature`, it starts off with `The HMAC hex digest of the response body.` What we need is access not to the parsed response body, but to the raw response body.
 Thankfully this exact type of functionality was added to Plug in the form of a [Custom body reader](https://hexdocs.pm/plug/Plug.Parsers.html#module-custom-body-reader); we just need to copy the docs into our application!

 ```ruby
 defmodule MyApp.Plugs.CacheBodyReader do